ishandutta2007/open-antigravity/README.md

 ## 📜 Disclaimer

-This tool has no relation with official version of google's antigravity.
-It is for educational and personal use only.
+This tool is independent and not affiliated with Google.
+"Antigravity" and "Gemini" are trademarks of Google LLC.
 It is not intended for production use.
-The developers are not responsible for any damage caused by this tool.
+The developers of this tool are not responsible for any damage caused by this tool.

 ## 📜 License